AdithyaKotian/AI-Decision-Experimentation-Impact-Platform/README.md

 - Transaction velocity
 - Location mismatch indicator

-A simple ML model generates a continuous risk_score between 0 and 1.
-The model is intentionally imperfect and not optimized for accuracy, reflecting how ML signals are used in production systems.
+A simple ML model generates a continuous risk_score between 0 and 1.The model is intentionally imperfect and not a optimized for accuracy, reflecting how ML signals are used in production systems.

 ---